Cithoreal/ThoughtBubblesV5/README.md

 # ThoughtBubblesV5

-is a prototype application.
-Its purpose is to provide an interface to Cyberspace.
-It connects to an IPFS-OrbitDB based backend system to save and load data.
+This version has a focus on creative writing applications.
+It uses JSON for data handling and stores all data locally.

-ThoughtBubbles is built with Godot v4.0.
+ThoughtBubbles is built with Godot 4

+Todo:

+- [ ] Switch to pure JSON for data handling
+- [ ] Comment Code and create documentation sheet
+- [ ] Basic flow chart
+- [ ] Update UI Styling for Writing Focus